MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P11-Physics-Part-3/content.md

 In SpriteKit you can do this by implementing the *SKPhysicsContactDelegate*.
 Let's add this protocol to the *GameScene* class, so you can get information on the collision going on the game.

 > [action]
-> Modify the GameScene class decleration implement the *SKPhysicsContactDelegate*:
+> Modify the GameScene class declaration implement the *SKPhysicsContactDelegate*:
 >
 ```
 class GameScene: SKScene, SKPhysicsContactDelegate {